Leiden / Wijk bij Duurstede / Zaandam, the Netherlands

 The same fate had befallen the subject immortalized by Jacob van Ruisdael in the 17th-century painting Windmill of Wijk bij Duurstede.
 Sadly, I found that windmills in Holland were mostly reconstructions.
 Many were wooden and lost to time and the elements.
 In the advent of modernization, the Dutch tore down the rest, not realizing they would become a national icon.
 In Wijk bij Duurstede, we could only peek at the gated alcove of a house to see the foundation of the original windmill.

-About 200 meters away from this site stood the 17th century Molen Rhine en Lek.
-It was the stage type but with a unique feature giving it the distinction of being the only one of its kind in Holland.
-Originally built on the city gate, the flour mill straddled over a road.
-Vehicles still passed through and the tradition of grinding grain still upheld by volunteers every weekend.
+About 200 meters away from this site stood the 17th-century Molen Rhine en Lek, a stage type windmill with a unique feature.
+It was the only one in Holland that straddled a road.
+The reason was that the flour mill was originally built on the city gate.
+Vehicular and human traffic still passed through it as the tradition of grinding grain still upheld by volunteers every weekend.
 Frequently mistaken as the windmill in van Ruisdael’s painting, it also went by the name De Molen van Ruysdael to capitalize on this misunderstanding.

 At least one windmill for every town seemed to be the rule in Holland.
 Looking out the window in train rides, I would catch a glimpse of their X-shaped or cruciform vanes every so often.
 At some point in the past millennium, about 9,000 windmills dotted the countryside and urban centers in the Netherlands.
 That was a testament to their central role in Dutch life and society.
 At present, more than a thousand had been rebuilt or restored.